 How to apply

-Submit your completed application to LSAC at least six weeks prior to the registration deadline for the LSAT administration you wish to take.
+Submit your completed application to LSAC four to six weeks prior to the registration deadline for the LSAT administration you wish to take.

 Apply for a fee waiver through your LSAC.org account.